 As the TWG has highlighted, two of the most common problems faced by gig workers are "loss of income due to prolonged illness or injury" and "lack of CPF savings for healthcare and retirement".
 So, if you are a gig worker, the second step you should take towards safeguarding your financial prosperity is to obtain a private health insurance.

-Whether it's a hospitalisation policy that reimburses your medical bills, a personal accident plan or critical illness plan that provides you with financial support in the event of critical illnesses, having adequate health protection plans in place would provide gig workers with financial buffers during unexpected events.
+Whether it's a hospitalisation policy that reimburses your medical bills, a personal accident plan or critical illness plan that provides you with financial support in the event of critical illnesses, having adequate in place would provide gig workers with financial buffers during unexpected events.

 Nine-to-fivers often find it difficult to pay for healthcare, but gig workers without a steady supply of income may find it impossible.
 Insurance protects you and your family from being forced into selling assets to pay for any expensive, out-of-the-blue medical bills.